Tyrrrz/Tyrrrz.me/data/blog/pure-impure-segregation-principle/index.md

 Seeing as the above code literally just represents a mathematical expression, it seems logical that it must be pure.
 However, this function shares the exact same problem as the one in the previous snippet.

-The modulus operator has an exceptional outcome, which occurs when the supplied divisor is equal to zero.
+The modulo operator has an exceptional outcome, which occurs when the supplied divisor is equal to zero.
 If we were to try and invoke `Wrap(123, 0)`, it would throw an exception, indicating that the function is actually impure as well.

 Notably, this problem could be avoided if we used something like `Option<int>` as the return type instead.
 This approach eliminates the need for an exception, but comes at an expense of making basic arithmetic operations appear more cumbersome.